dragan717080/Kitsu/README.md

 - **Prisma** - Prisma is a modern database toolkit that works with TypeScript and Node.js, offering an easy-to-use API to interact with the database and manage data models effectively.

+## Features

+## 🌟 Explore Limitless Possibilities

+Dive into an expansive collection of anime shows and movies.
+Uncover hidden gems, rediscover classics, and be the first to embrace the latest releases.

+## ❤️ Love and Share the Magic

+With a simple click, you can add shows to your watchlist and bond with other users.

+## 🤝 Embrace the Power of Unity

+Join user groups to discuss your favorite shows and characters.
+Leave a review to let others know how you felt about them.

+## 🎉 Experience Social Authentication

+Sign in with ease using your favorite social media platforms.
+No more creating new accounts or remembering passwords!